vladdoster/hubspot_oauth2_with_flask/README.md

 # hubspot_oauth2_with_flask

-Requirements:
-- Requests-OAuthlib
-- Flask login
-- Flask Alchemy
-- Hubspot Oauth

-Finished product:
-Basic user login setup using hubspot Oauth.
+Basic user login setup for Hubspot Oauth using Requests-OAuthlib.

 ## Pre-requisites
 Have Python 3 installed on system